Global Partners – Running Waters, Inc.

 Living Earth Center

-Located on the School Sisters of Notre Dame Good Counsel campus, the Living Earth Center- formerly, CESRM is a supported ministry of SSND that promotes the care of the Earth, agricultural stewardship and sustainability of the rural community.
+Located at the School Sisters of Notre Dame Our Lady of Good Counsel campus, the Living Earth Center- formerly CESRM – promotes the care of the Earth, agricultural stewardship and sustainability of the rural community.
 It is also home to a 2-acre organic community garden.
-Learn more about Living Earth Center here or follow them on Facebook.
+Learn more about Living Earth Center or follow them on Facebook, Instagram and Twitter.